PaulBlanche/frugal/docs/data/getting-started/05-upgrade-static-pages.md

 };
 ```

-Now you cant send a `GET` request on the path of a static page you wish to refresh with the query parameter `?force_refresh`.
-Add an `Authorization` with the key you defined in the config, and frugal will generate the page and replace it in cache (using page persistance layer).
+Now you cant send a `GET` request on the path of a static page you wish to refresh with the query parameter `?force_refresh=my-secret-key`.
+Frugal will generate the page and replace it in cache (using page persistance layer).
 Every subsequent request will get the new version from the cache.